 Application Guide: First Time in College

-Admission is based on the strength of your high school background, including the degree of difficulty of courses selected, record of academic achievement, and SAT or ACT with the writing portion included.
+Admission is based on the strength of your high school background, including the degree of difficulty of courses selected, record of academic achievement and SAT or ACT.
 Our Prospective Student Information provides an excellent indication of our incoming students’ academic strength.
 Additional information for Parents and Families.

 To be reviewed as a first time in college student, applicants must have graduated from an accredited secondary school.